Orange-OpenSource/OCast-JVM/README.md

 ### 4. Send OCast commands

 You can use the OCast commands provided by the SDK in the `Device` abstract class.
-The command list is described here: http://www.ocast.org/OCast-Protocol.pdf
+The command list is described [here](http://www.ocast.org/OCast-Protocol.pdf).

-> Java
+:small_orange_diamond: Java
 ```java
 PrepareMediaCommandParams params = new PrepareMediaCommandParams(
         "http://myMovie.mp4",